 A 2019 model year Cadillac XT5 is probably the best value version you can buy as there was a mid-cycle refresh the following year and the worst years of deprecation won’t be your problem to worry about.
-Then again, if you can find a 2017 or 2018 model with below average miles you might be able to get yourself a bit of a luxury bargain if you’re prepared to shop around and there’s nothing to be scared of with those earlier model years.
+Then again, if you can find a 2017 or 2018 model with below-average miles you might be able to get yourself a bit of a luxury bargain if you’re prepared to shop around and there’s nothing to be scared of with those earlier model years.

 Is the Cadillac XT5 good on gas?

 Considering the XT5 is a pretty powerful midsize V-6 crossover even in its basic form, the Caddy was actually considered pretty good on gas when it was launched.
-Front-drive versions are unsurprisingly the most fuel-efficient with EPA ratings of 19 mpg in the city, 26 mpg on the highway and 22 mpg combined, but those numbers drop to 18/25/21 mpg respectively with the extra capability of AWD.
+Front-drive versions are unsurprisingly the most fuel-efficient with EPA ratings of 19 mpg in the city, 26 mpg on the highway, and 22 mpg combined, but those numbers drop to 18/25/21 mpg respectively with the extra capability of AWD.

-In 2020 a new 2.0-liter turbo-four engine was added to the XT5 lineup, but the 21 mpg in the city, 28 mpg on the highway and 24 mpg combined it offer is fairly uninspiring at a time when most competitors are putting out hybrid and plug-in-hybrid models with vastly better fuel economy ratings.
+In 2020 a new 2.0-liter turbo-four engine was added to the XT5 lineup, but the 21 mpg in the city, 28 mpg on the highway, and 24 mpg combined it offer is fairly uninspiring at a time when most competitors are putting out hybrid and plug-in-hybrid models with vastly better fuel economy ratings.

 How many seats are there in a Cadillac XT5?

-There’s no third-row-seat option for the Cadillac XT5 was all versions are five-seat models.
+There’s no third-row-seat option for the Cadillac XT5 as all versions are five-seat models.
 That’s obviously not good news if you need more than five seats for your family, but it does mean there’s a generous amount of space for passengers and cargo if five seats are enough for your needs.

 Is the Cadillac XT5 AWD?

-Front-wheel-drive is the standard format for the Cadillac XT5, but all-wheel drive available with most models.
+Front-wheel-drive is the standard format for the Cadillac XT5, but all-wheel drive is available with most models.
 From the 2020 model year, the base Luxury model with the 2.0-liter engine was front-drive only, but Premium Luxury models with that engine could be upgraded to AWD and the range-topping Sport model is standard AWD.

 When the XT5 was launched its AWD system was a new unit that employed twin clutches to send up to 100 percent of available torque to either the front or rear wheels.
 The system was designed for coping with adverse weather conditions on the road, rather than performance or off-road driving, but the driver can choose to go front-wheel-drive only with a Touring mode to improve fuel efficiency.